stefsmeets/topas_tools/readme.md

 ```

 (note that every time you want to use `topas_tools`, you must always activate the environment using `conda activate topas_tools`)

+## How to Cite

+If you find this software useful, please consider citing it:

+- Smeets, S. (2021). topas_tools (Version 1.0.2) [Computer software]. https://doi.org/10.5281/zenodo.4719229